DHI (death and horror inc):

 Formed in 1987, DHI rose to become a leading light of Toronto’s early electronic industrial scene.

 In the 1990s, the band issued four CDs on Fringe Product (the Canadian home to Black Flag and The Dead Kennedys), and also appeared on Belgium’s Kk Records (Front Line Assembly, Bauhaus).
 DHI’s discs received solid university radio support across North America, and even managed to bother the charts at Toronto’s groundbreaking CFNY 102.1FM.
-Spins from legendary DJ Chris Sheppard, and video play on MuchMusic, saw DHI’s hybrid sound reach an even wider audience.
+Spins from legendary DJ and Skinny Puppy remixer Chris Sheppard, and video play on MuchMusic, saw DHI’s hybrid sound reach an even wider audience.

 DHI shared the stage with prominent figures such as The Young Gods, Front Line Assembly and Alien Sex Fiend, and maintained its presence on the industrial landscape until its hiatus in 1997.

 But, the story didn’t end there.

 In 2019, the group released expanded editions of its entire 1990s catalogue, including remixes and rare early tracks.
 In response to the renewed interest in DHI that followed, and with the blessing of his cofounding band member, frontman Vicar is once again creating new material under the DHI banner.

 All Our Releases.
 Available right here.

-DHI (death and horror inc)‘s entire 1990s catalogue, plus early cassette highlights, and the fresh single releases of 2020.
+DHI (death and horror inc)‘s entire 1990s catalogue, plus early cassette highlights, and the latest releases of DHI’s new era.